conda-forge/conda-forge.github.io/src/orga/governance.rst

   and voting on polls) in the past year will be asked if they want to become emeritus-core developers.
-They can still vote and be back to active core anytime, the only difference is that emeritus-core will not count as the total core members when computing the necessary votes a poll need to pass.
+They can still vote and be back to active core anytime, the only difference is that emeritus-core will not count as the total core members when computing the necessary votes a poll needs to pass.

 Sub-Teams
 ---------